Mark-Assessment/s-marrache-toon-bazaar-m1-2/README.md

 This is the main marketing website for Toon Bazaar.

-It is designed to be responsive and accessible on a range of devices, making it easy to navigate for potential clients wanting to see the services on offer and hopefully make a request.
-Freelance artists hoping to join our community should also find the website useful for deciding whether it is somewhere they might wish to work and initiating contact with respects to applying.
+It is designed to be responsive and accessible on a range of devices, making it easy to navigate for potential clients wishing to see the services on offer and initiate contact.
+Freelance artists hoping to join should also find the website useful in deciding whether they like the look of the community, whether they make a good match and, if so, in starting the application process.

 # Table of Contents